fallahn/crogine/readme.md

 CROssplatform enGINE.

-SDL2 Based game engine which runs on Windows, linux and Android.
+SDL2 Based game engine which runs on Windows, linux, macOS and Android.
 Compatibility with macOS is pretty good despite Apple's efforts to kill off OpenGL.
 Hardware availability has prevented testing on iOS.
 Presumably consoles supported by SDL2 (such as Nintendo switch) are also compatible, possibly with a bit of work.

 #### Building